 Examples of Executive Function Skills

-There are seven types of skills that are associated with executive function.
+There are seven types of skills:

 - Non-verbal working memory